Don't Walk Away (Jade song)

-"Don't Walk Away" is a song by American R&B group Jade, released in November 1992, by Giant Records as the second single from their debut album, Jade to the Max (1992).
-It samples the drums from Kool & the Gang's 1975 song "Jungle Jazz".
+"Don't Walk Away" is a song by American R&B group Jade, released in November 1992, by Giant Records, as the second single from their debut album, Jade to the Max (1992).
+It samples the drums from Kool & the Gang's 1975 song "Jungle Jazz" and the chords progression from Stevie Wonder's 1982 song "That Girl".
 The song was both written and produced by Vassal Benford III and Ronald Spearman, and peaked at number two on the US Billboard Hot R&B/Hip-Hop Songs chart and number four on the Billboard Hot 100.
 Outside of the United States, it also peaked within the top 10 in the United Kingdom and the Netherlands, reaching respectively number seven and nine.
 Its music video was directed by Eric Meza.
 The success of the single landed the trio spots on The Tonight Show, The Arsenio Hall Show, and Top of the Pops in the United Kingdom.

-In 2017, Billboard ranked the song number 52 on their list of "100 Greatest Girl Group Songs of All Time".
+In 2017, Billboard magazine ranked the song number 52 on their list of "100 Greatest Girl Group Songs of All Time".
 The bassline of the song was sampled by A Tribe Called Quest for the song "Award Tour", from the album Midnight Marauders.
 The first verse and chorus were interpolated in Diplo and Sleepy Tom's 2015 dance track "Be Right There".